jonititan/QGISFMV/README.md

 **Python dependencies**

-`sudo pip3 install matplotlib python-apt`
+`sudo pip3 install matplotlib python-apt stonesoup`

 The installation of **OpenCV** and **OpenCV-contrib** requires a lot of time for this reason you will have to install these dependencies using this [script](code/install-opencv.sh)